AndrejPanjkov/BMSC203inR/README.md

 the scripts are Rmarkdown scripts developed using Rstudio.
 I quite like the Rstudio environment, it takes away a lot of the friction of developing R and searching and reading the documentation.

 Very pleasantly, every task was achievable with R.   I did some low level programming for practice in the syntax, but all the tasks were doable with high level functions.
 Some of the functions had to be downloaded from CRAN.
 They all seemed to work well, but I am curious about how well engineered the code is.
 Are there any unit tests?

+The statistical results obtained with R agreed with the hand-cast results, and the SPSS results (with perhaps very minor differences), except in the case of Tutorial 10, which covers Mann-Whitey-U and Wilcoxon-Signed-Rank tests.
+Here, the table of critical values produced by R was quite different to the one in the tutorial (from Fowler).
+A brief survey of critical values for these tests showed great variation between sources.

 One tute, tute7 was developed using jupyter with the R kernel.
 This was an experiment in using jupyter for literate programming in R. I decided that I